JuliaPlots/UnicodePlots.jl/README.md

 - `canvas::Type = BrailleCanvas`:

-    The type of canvas that should be used to for drawing (see section "Low-level Interface")
+    The type of canvas that should be used for drawing (see section "Low-level Interface")

 - `symb::AbstractString = "▪"`:

     Barplot only.
 Specifies the character that should be used to render the bars

-_Note_: If you want to print the plot into a file but have monospace issues with your font, you should probably try `border = :ascii` and `canvas = AsciiCanvas`.
+_Note_: If you want to print the plot into a file but have monospace issues with your font, you should probably try `border = :ascii` and `canvas = AsciiCanvas` (or for scatterplots `canvas = DotCanvas`).

 ### Methods